Texas Education Code (TEC) §38.003 defines dyslexia in the following way:

 Adopted by the IDA Board of Directors, Nov.
 12, 2002.
 This Definition is also used by the National Institute of Child Health and Human Development (NICHD).

-If you suspect that your child may have dyslexia or other difficulties with learning, talk with your student's teacher.
+If you suspect that your child may have dyslexia or other difficulties with learning, talk with your student's teacher or campus counselor.

 Other helpful resources include: